-Whether you want to help a child walk properly again after suffering a broken leg, teach Parkinson's patients to be safe by focusing on their balance, or enable an athlete to smash all the records, St. Ambrose University's Doctor of Physical Therapy (DPT) program will train you how to improve the quality of people's lives.
+Whether you want to help a child walk properly again after suffering a broken leg, teach patients with Parkinson's to be safe by focusing on their balance, or enable an athlete to smash all the records, St. Ambrose University's Doctor of Physical Therapy (DPT) program will train you how to improve the quality of people's lives.

 Our graduates work in hospitals, private practices, outpatient clinics, sports centers, and the armed services.

 - 100% Pass Rate, 100% Licensure Test Pass Rate, 100% Placement Rate

 Our rigorous curriculum bridges both theory and practice to produce top-notch physical therapists.
 You’ll gain skills in a variety of clinical practice settings and have the option to explore specialty areas of interest.